cronical/budget_dance/docs/data_files.md

 ## Template tsv files

-These files are used to seed their respective tables.
+The "template" files are used to seed their respective tables.
 They are styled as a Moneydance report saved as .tsv, so the first three lines are ignored.
 The 4th line contains headings and subsequent lines contain data.
 Processing occurs specific to the type.
 In the case of taxes, indentation must be 3 spaces.